nf-core/scrnaseq/docs/usage.md

 * Salmon Alevin + AlevinQC
 * STARsolo

 To choose which one to use, please specify either `alevin`, `star` or `kallisto` as a parameter option for `--aligner`.
 By default, the pipeline runs the `alevin` option.
+Note that specifying another aligner option also requires choosing appropriate parameters (see below) for the selected option.

 #### Alevin